ahmadjamalkta/inet-showcases/visualizer/transportconnection/doc/index.rst

 covered in the `Visualizing Transport Path
 Activity <../transportpathactivity>`__ showcase.

-The visualization is turned off by default, it can be turned on by setting the :par:`displayTransportConnections` parameter of the visualizer to ``true``.
+The visualization is turned off by default; it can be turned on by setting the :par:`displayTransportConnections` parameter of the visualizer to ``true``.

 It is possible to filter the connections being visualized.
 By default, all connections are included.
-Filtering by hosts and port numbers can be achieved by setting the :par:`sourcePortFilter`, :par:`destinationPortFilter`, :par:`sourceNodeFilter` and :par:`destinationNodeFilter` parameters.
+Filtering by hosts and port numbers can be achieved by setting the :par:`sourcePortFilter`, :par:`destinationPortFilter`, :par:`sourceNodeFilter`, and :par:`destinationNodeFilter` parameters.

 The icon, colors and other visual properties can be configured by setting the visualizer's parameters.